TRW Grant Guidelines

 • The business owner must not have any felonies or convictions for a crime of dishonesty or breach of trust.

-• The business, business owner and applicant are operating with all required permits and licenses and are conforming to all required laws.
+• The business, business owner, and applicant operate with all required permits and licenses and conform to all required laws.
 Please check the Texas Taxable Entity Search page to verify your business is in good standing with the state: https://mycpa.cpa.state.tx.us/coa/

 Ineligible applicants